cr0wg4n/MWatch-v2/readme.md

-# The MWatch version 2 (The absolute Latam DIY watch)
+# The MWatch v.2 - The absolute Latam DIY watch